Old Fall River Road in Colorado's Rocky Mountain National Park is the ultimate road less traveled adventure.

 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

-Usually when I visit National Parks I look back and my favorite activity almost always involves a challenging hike.
+Driving on Old Fall River Road, Colorado is one of Rocky Mountain National Parks best activities.
+Usually when I visit National Parks, I look back and my favorite activity almost always involves a challenging hike.

 Those adventures usually result in accessing areas of wilderness that few visitors get to experience (back to that whole road less traveled thing)!